sagemath/trac_to_gh/Issue 9531.md

 # Issue 9531: spkg-check for gsl does not cause an exit on errors.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9531

 Original creator: drkirkby